 General fund balance

-The general fund balance is a statutory fund which represents funds available to the Executive and Authority to meet unexpected short term requirements.
+The general fund balance is a statutory fund which represents funds available to the PTE and the ITA to meet unexpected short-term requirements.

-Earmarked reserve
+Earmarked reserves

-The earmarked reserve contains additions in year to provide funding to back capital programme commitments and the revenue grants that the Executive has received where the expenditure has not been incurred at the balance sheet date.
-These grants are transferred to the general fund via the movements in reserves statement as the expenditure is incurred.
+The earmarked reserve contains additions in year to provide funding to back capital programme commitments and the revenue grants that the ITA and PTE have received where the expenditure has not been incurred at the Balance Sheet date.
+These grants are transferred to the general fund via the Movements in Reserves Statement as the expenditure is incurred (see table below).

 Capital grants unapplied reserve

-The capital grants unapplied reserve contains the capital grants that the Executive has received where the expenditure has not been incurred at the balance sheet date.
-These grants will be transferred to the deferred capital grants account via the movements in reserves statement once the expenditure has been incurred.
+The capital grants unapplied reserve contains the capital grants and receipts that the PTE has received where the expenditure has not been incurred at the Balance Sheet date.
+These grants will be transferred to the deferred capital grants account via the Movements in Reserves Statement once the expenditure has been incurred.

-The Executive has the following unusable reserves:
+The PTE has the following unusable reserves:

 Revaluation reserve

-The revaluation reserve contains the gains made by the Executive arising from increases in the value of its property, plant and equipment.
+The revaluation reserve contains the gains made by the PTE arising from increases in the value of its property, plant and equipment.
 The balance is reduced when assets with accumulated gains are:

 revalued downwards or impaired and the gains are lost,